 "Because you need me," said Stephanie simply.
 "Get your books out!
 The teacher's here."

 Nate groaned again and was about to reach into his bag when the fire alarm went off, surprising the girl in front of him enough that she nearly fell out of her chair.
-They had been warned that they would be having a drill sometime that week, but Nate hadn't been expecting it to be in the first lesson of Monday morning.
-He couldn't decide whether this was a good thing or a bad thing.
-On one hand, it was loud and irritating and did nothing to improve his headache, but on the other, it meant that he could escape most of his dreaded English period.
+They had been warned they would be having a drill sometime that week, but Nate hadn't been expecting it to be in the first lesson of Monday morning.
+It was loud and irritating and did nothing to improve his headache, but it meant that he could escape most of his dreaded English period.

 Stephanie looked crestfallen as they left the classroom and entered the packed corridor.
 "I was hoping that we'd be starting Othello today, too," she complained loudly, clinging to the back of Nate's shirt so that they wouldn't get separated.

-Ugh, Shakespeare?
-No thanks, Nate thought in disgust as they were pushed into a wall by an older student.
+Ugh, no thanks, Nate thought as they were pushed into a wall by an older student.
 They were suddenly surrounded by people, everyone pushing and shoving as they moved through the too-narrow corridors.

 "Oh, look, there's Jason.
 Jason!"
 Stephanie shouted, calling out to the boy who made up their little trio, Jason Hunt.
 Jason was tall, lanky and obnoxious.
 There were two things that made Jason stand out from a crowd; one was his height and the other was his shocking hair.
-Last month it had been clue, this month it was a messy combination of black and red.
+Last month it had been electric blue, but now it was a faded, murky mix of teal and regrowth.

 Jason grinned at them and waved, but continued with the crowd, shouting something that sounded vaguely like "meet you outside."
 Stephanie sighed, but catching a glimpse of an opening in the crowd, directed Nate with a push to the back.